euclidesflores/terraform-dynamic-blocks-aws/README.md

 }
 ```

-* "ingress" is the label of our dynamic block.
+* "ingress" is the label of our dynamic block
+* for_each is used to iterate over
+* the content block defines the body of each generated block.
+In our example it contains information of each of our inbound rules.

 ```
 resource "aws_security_group" "allow_some_ports" {